manuelsh/manuelsh.github.io/_posts/_drafts/2025-01-17-Ideas-from-NeurIPS2024.md

   - name: Building and improving Large Language Models
     subsections:
       - name: Are we running out of data?
+      - name: Architectures and RL methods
+  - name: Measuring the performance of foundation models
+    subsections:
+      - name: Benchmarks to advance AI
+      - name: "EUREKA: A comprehensive framework to evaluate LLMs"
+  - name: Unified Representations, shedding light on the black box
+    subsections:
+      - name: The platonic representation
+      - name: Reverse engineerig intelligence
+  - name: AI Safety, advocating for tools, not agents
     # - name:
     #     subsections:
     #     - name:
 ---

 [NeurIPS](https://neurips.cc/Conferences/2024) is widely considered _the_ major AI research conference.
-With over 16,000 participants, 56 workshops, countless parallel tracks, and a staggering 3,650 posters, it’s not just an event—it’s an intellectual marathon.
-This year 2024, Vancouver, Canada, hosted it, and during six packed days, it offered a privileged vantage point into the state of the art in the field and their current challenges.
+With over 16,000 participants, 56 workshops, countless parallel tracks, and a staggering 3,650 posters, this event is more than just a conference: it offers a privileged vantage point into the state of the art in the field and their current challenges.
+The 2024 edition was hosted in Vancouver, during 6 packed days.

 While it’s impossible to capture its vast scope in a single post, here’s a glimpse of the most exciting ideas that stood out to me.

-I will divide it into xxx main themes: [[[put them  here]]]

 # Agents, the next frontier

-Many researchers agree that to bring intelligent systems to the next level we need to focus on “Agents”, instead of just models (such as LLMs).
-This was mentioned by Ilya Sutskever in his presentations and there were many interesting presentations on the topic, including showcases of agentic libraries, like [Autogen](https://www.microsoft.com/en-us/research/project/autogen/), presented by Microsoft, and [Llama Stack](https://github.com/meta-llama/llama-stack), by the folks of Meta.
+It’s clear that to bring intelligent systems to the next level we need to focus on “Agents”, instead of just models (such as LLMs).
+See for example the latest releases of the frontier labs, such as o1 from OpenAI, DeepSeek, etc, where agentic methods like Chain of Thought are becoming more common.

+There were many interesting presentations on the topic, including showcases of agentic libraries, such as[Autogen](https://www.microsoft.com/en-us/research/project/autogen/), presented by Microsoft, or [Llama Stack](https://github.com/meta-llama/llama-stack), by the folks of Meta.

 ## Conquering human user interfaces

-Very promising the [OmniParser method](https://microsoft.github.io/OmniParser/), also from Microsoft, which can be used to build agents able to interact with a screen or browser.
-In a future where our interactions with the digital world are intermediated by AI agents, they should be able to interact with the content as we do, using keyboard, mouse or tapping in a screen to navigate through user interfaces.

-For example, as I have tested myself, giving the LLM the control of the mouse and keyboard and the ability to use a browser (easily done by asking the LLM to build code with [Selenium](https://www.selenium.dev/) or similar libraries), if you ask it to do certain tasks, like book a flight, fails miserably, with accuracies around 16% in the ScreenSpot benchmark.

-But if the model is supplemented with the input coming from Omniparser, this accuracy jumps to 73% on the same dataset.
-Though this increase is very significant, it has already been surpassed [by other models](https://paperswithcode.com/sota/natural-language-visual-grounding-on), which means that in less than one year, we will likely see AI operating seamlessly with the UI of our phones or computers as humans do.
+[OmniParser](https://microsoft.github.io/OmniParser/), also from Microsoft, is a promising framework that provides more information to a multimodal LLM about the content of a screen or browser, drastically facilitating the interaction of the model with user interfaces.
+Solving this problem is key to have true agents in our phones or computers.

 <div class="row mt-3">